Schedule a recording

 - Type the Name of the recording and check the recording is in the correct Folder.

 - Under Source, select the Primary Remote Recorder.
 Do not select Secondary Remote Recorder, as Imperial does not facilitate the use of this feature.
-View our list of lecture theatres with Panopto to find the correct recorder.
+View our list of teaching spaces with Panopto to find the correct recorder.

 - Select a Date and Start Time and End Time for the recording.

 - If you want the recording to repeat on a certain day configure the Occurs section as required.

 - Tick the Webcast Session box, if you want to make a live webcast.
 More information on setting up a webcast can be found in Create a recording.

 - You will now see the information screen for your session – from here you can make further changes and access the Share tab

 Note: To see scheduled recordings in a folder that haven’t taken place yet, you need to select Show scheduled recordings.